 The debate's moderator was actually moderate, and very firm.
 She sat there with a stopwatch and speakers broke off midway through a sentence when she called time.
 We pondered asking the principal of the school if TV anchors could be granted admission in a re-education camp to be run by her students.

 Many of the debaters here are first-generation English speakers.
 Yet they argued fluently in that language.
-(Full transcript of the GM debate here).
+(The full transcript of the GM debate is here ).

 The larger theme of 'Project Day' at the Vidya Vanam school in Tamil Nadu was rice.
 And I learned stuff I'd never known, from a bunch of school kids aged between eight and 13.
 I did not know that the word 'Toyota' – so emblematic of automobile culture – had originated in agriculture.
 That it was originally 'Toyoda' and meant 'fertile' or 'bountiful paddy fields'.
 Or that the company's pioneers had dropped the 'd' and changed it to a 't' in order to delink themselves from the humble world of farming.